Mitsuki-Nakajima/CODE-BLOCKS/README.md

 > What if programming could be assembled physically before being written?

-By mapping abstract control flow structures to physical objects, we aimed to create a more intuitive and accessible learning experience — especially for beginners and visually impaired users.
+By mapping abstract control flow structures to physical objects, we aimed to create a more intuitive and accessible learning experience, especially for beginners and visually impaired users.

 ### My Role
 I worked primarily on the software side as the lead Unity developer.